Quantifying Local Specialization in Deep Neural Networks: Methods

-\textbf{Differences between Fisher-Bates $p$ value and effect measure results:} In some of our experiments, the Fisher-Bates $p$ values and effect measures seem to ``disagree'' with one suggesting that modularity was detected and the other suggesting it was not.
-This potential for disagreement is due to the fact that the Fisher-Bates $p$ values are based on the percentile of subcluster measurements relative to the distribution of those of random subclusters, while the effect measures compare the value of true subcluster measurements to the mean value of random subcluster measurements.
-When the Fisher-Bates $p$ value seems to indicate modularity but the effect measure does not, this means that on the relevant metric, there are more subclusters than would be expected under the null hypothesis whose metric value is higher than that of random subclusters, but the average subcluster has a metric value similar to or less than an average random subcluster.
-In other words, the partitioning method has detected some subclusters that are modular, but the average subcluster found was not modular.
-We consider this a positive result, indicating that our partitioning method is detecting some modularity.
+\textbf{Differences between Fisher statistics and effect measures:} In some of our experiments, the Fisher statistics and effect measures seem to ``disagree'' with one suggesting that the network was locally specialized and the other suggesting it was not.
+This potential for disagreement is due to the fact that Fisher statistics are based on the percentiles of subcluster measurements relative to the distribution of those of random subclusters, while effect measures compare the value of subcluster measurements to the mean value of random subcluster measurements.
+When the Fisher statistic seems to indicate local specialization but the effect measure does not, this means that on the relevant metric, there are more subclusters than would be expected under the null hypothesis whose metric value is higher than that of random subclusters, but the ``typical'' subcluster has a metric value similar to or less than an average random subcluster.
+In other words, the partitioning method has detected some subclusters that satisfy our proxies for local specialization, but the typical subcluster found does not.
+This is compatible with a J- or U-shaped distribution of subcluster percentiles.
+We consider this a positive result, indicating that our partitioning method is detecting some local specialization.